LincRead/impactjspixi/README.md

 - Use of PIXI's ImageLoader in image.js that works with ImpactJS loader.
 - Fallback to ImpactJS rendering when using Weltmeister.

+Docs:
+- Use PIXI's anchor for entities instead of ImpactJS's offset.
+This makes the Entity rotate around itself: this.anchor = new PIXI.Point(0.5, 0.5);

 Todo:
 - Simplify button class
 - Use PIXI's input system instead of ImpactJS's.